Private landlords - rights and responsibilities

 To check if a landlord is registered, you can either go to the Landlord Registration Scotland website or contact our Landlord Registration team.

-Landlords and creditors have a duty, under Section 11 of the Homelessness act( Scotland ) Act 2003, to notify us when they raise proceedings for possession of a property or serve certain notices relating to a mortgage.
+Landlords and creditors have a duty, under Section 11 of the Homelessness act( Scotland ) Act 2003, to notify the Council when they raise proceedings for possession of a property or serve certain notices relating to a mortgage.

 For more information or advice on the Repairs Standard contact the Housing and Property Chamber.